sthallapalli/simple-game/README.md

 # simple-game
 A simple game service using RESTful

+Create a RESTful service using which players can play a simple game described below.

+- The game should have the following rules:

+- The player has an infinite amount of coins.

+- The player bets 10 coins to play a normal game round.

+- In any round (free or normal), the player has a 30% chance of winning back 20 coins.

+- In any round (free or normal), the player also has a 10% chance of triggering a free round where the player does not have to pay for bet.
+The free round works in the same way as a normal round except it costs 0 coins.
+The free round should follow immediately after the normal round.

+- The player can both win coins and free round at the same time.

 # How to use
 The following is the sample request to play the game.